au-research/your-first-step-to-fair-archived/index.md

 ## Course description

-This workshop give a brief overview of the FAIR principles, including a method to make a one-file dataset FAIR.
+This workshop gives a brief overview of the FAIR principles, including a method to make a one-file dataset FAIR.

 ## Learning objectives